a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 end
 ```

 Only one parameter string can be passed to the called function.
 If you need to pass more than one item, you will need to encode them into the string.
 Simple numeric items can be passed as a comma-separated list.
 The next example uses this technique to pass three numeric values.
-The resulting code will either dim a light down to zero or up to 100% - depending on its level when the scene is run.
+The resulting code will either dim a light down to zero or up to 100% - depending on its level when the scene is run:

 ```lua
 local dID = 99